 Subtle clues—from handwriting to snoring—can reveal the earliest warnings of illness.
 Here's how to read your own distress signals.

 The human body can be truly incredible, yet totally bizarre.
 Your body even knows how to signal that something isn’t right with your health.
 Everything from skin rashes to a cough that just won’t quit could be a sign that your body is in trouble.
 Here’s what to watch out for, according to doctors.

 Unintentional weight loss

-If you’ve lost more than ten pounds with no diet or exercise changes, get it checked out, says Richard Wender, MD, chief cancer control officer at the American Cancer Society.
-This happens most often with pancreatic, stomach, esophageal, or lung cancer.
+If you’ve lost more than 10 pounds with no diet or exercise changes, get it checked out, says Richard Wender, MD, chief cancer control officer at the American Cancer Society.
+Unexplained weight loss happens most often with pancreatic, stomach, esophageal, or lung cancer.